Hackplayers/evil-winrm/README.md

  - Step 1.
 Clone the repo: `git clone https://github.com/Hackplayers/evil-winrm.git`
  - Step 2.
 Ready.
 Just launch it! `~$ cd evil-winrm && ruby evil-winrm.rb -i 192.168.1.100 -u Administrator -p 'MySuperSecr3tPass123!' -s '/home/foo/ps1_scripts/' -e '/home/foo/exe_files/'`

-If you don't want to put the password in clear text, you can optionally avoid to set `-p` argument and the password will be prompted avoiding to be shown.
+If you don't want to put the password in clear text, you can optionally avoid to set `-p` argument and the password will be prompted preventing to be shown.

 To use IPv6, the address must be added to /etc/hosts.